ropensci/roweb3/content/blog/2020-10-06-hacktober2020/index.md

 The title of this post refers to Hacktoberfest, a month-long event organized annually by Digital Ocean to encourage contributions to open source projects on GitHub.
 Unfortunately, this October, many maintainers are dealing with [spam pull requests](https://blog.domenic.me/hacktoberfest/).
-So instead of issuing a general appeal to participate, we're pointing you t our new [Community Contributing Guide](https://contributing.ropensci.org/)'s section dedicated to our open [Issues List](https://contributing.ropensci.org/resources.html#issues).
+So instead of issuing a general appeal to participate, we're pointing you to our new [Community Contributing Guide](https://contributing.ropensci.org/)'s section dedicated to our open [Issues List](https://contributing.ropensci.org/resources.html#issues).
 Along with showing you how to find help wanted issues in rOpenSci packages, it provides suggestions on etiquette to maximize the chances that your effort will be appreciated by a maintainer.

 In 2019, 117 people made their first-ever GitHub commit to rOpenSci.
 We are excited to welcome code and non-code contributions from new and more seasoned coders at any career stage, and in any sector.